dusty/roamtheblog/README.txt

      picture.
 One of the options will give you a link to copy/paste into your blog post.
 You can choose the size you'd like and just copy/paste that code into your post.

-     These companies are optimized in serving images and videos and it will decrease the load on your application.
-In addition, you may enjoy some of the community features of these sharing sites.

   Q. How can I add a logo to my site?
   A. You need a direct link to the image.
 If you are using the default